Updated for Version 2.5

 You can choose which one to do by which one you prefer: a shield throughout more of your Itto combos, or Gorou buff (15% Geo DMG) throughout more of your Itto combos.

-“Microwave”: Itto Geo MC Zhongli Bennett
+“Microwave”: Itto Geo MC Zhongli Gorou

 Other Teams

-Itto unfortunately does not have a lot of team options outside of Triple Geo, given that he will perform best with teammates of the same element due to the reasons already discussed.
+Itto unfortunately does not have a lot of team options outside of Triple Geo, given that he will perform best with teammates of the same Element due to the reasons already discussed.
 However, this does not mean that players are discouraged to explore unconventional options.
 Players can opt for teams with Itto and another Geo unit, and two flex units that work off-field and can provide good utility or DMG, or mix and match for more fun teams.
 See some examples below:

 2.3 Spiral Abyss, Itto – Beidou from Aftermath#7658: https://youtu.be/R3pHhNWbE0k